+Compliance Determination

+Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section VII of Order No. R8-2026-0034 (Order) or as shown in section III of this Appendix 11.
+Processes used to analyze data and support demonstrations of compliance, as well as compliance monitoring locations, must be approved by the Executive Officer as part of the PMRP.
+The Permittees must demonstrate compliance by any of the following means:

-No. R8-2024-0001 (Order) and as shown in this section III of this Appendix 11.Demonstrate that there are no exceedances of the WQBELThe water quality characteristics must Demonstrate that there are no exceedances of the WQBEL in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.
+Demonstrate that there are no exceedances of the WQBEL in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.

 Demonstrate that there is no discharge from the Permittee’s MS4(s) during the relevant time period.

-Demonstrate that the Permittee’s MS4 discharge did not cause or contribute to an exceedance of the WQBEL, because the exceedance is the result of an authorized or exempt non-stormwater discharge specified in section IV.A.2 of the Order during a specific sampling event. be based on the source specific water quality monitoring data from the authorized or conditionally exempt essential non-stormwater discharge or other relevant information documenting the characteristics of the specific non-stormwater discharge.
+Demonstrate that the Permittee’s MS4 discharge did not cause or contribute to an exceedance of the WQBEL, because the exceedance is the result of an authorized or exempt non-stormwater discharge specified in section IV.A.2 of the Order during a specific sampling event.
+The Permittee must support this demonstration with measurements of the water quality of the specific authorized or conditionally exempt essential non-stormwater discharge(s) alleged to have caused or contributed to the exceedance of the WQBEL.

 Where the final compliance deadline for achievement of the WQBEL has not passed, develop and implement an approved Watershed Management Plan addressing the waterbody-pollutant combination pursuant to section XII of the Order.
-The Watershed Management Plan is only available to demonstrate compliance with the WQBEL for wet weather conditions, as the compliance deadline for dry weather conditions has passed.
-The CBRP may function as a wet weather conditions WMP if it meets the requirements of section XII of the Order; the CBRP cannot serve as an alternative means of compliance with the WQBEL for dry weather conditions.
+The Watershed Management Plan is only available to demonstrate compliance with the WQBEL for wet winter conditions, as the compliance deadline for dry summer conditions has passed.
+The CBRP may function as a wet winter conditions WMP if it meets the requirements of section XII of the Order; the CBRP cannot serve as an alternative means of compliance with the WQBEL for dry summer conditions.

 Demonstrate that all non-stormwater and all stormwater runoff up to and including the volume equivalent to the 85th percentile, 24-hour storm event is retained for the drainage area tributary to the applicable receiving waters.
 The runoff retention must occur according to an approved Watershed Management Plan under section XII of the Order and include ongoing monitoring and adaptive management.

-Demonstrate that all non-stormwater and all stormwater runoff up to and including the volume equivalent to the 85th percentile, 24-hour storm event is retained for the drainage area tributary to the applicable receiving waters.
-The runoff retention must occur according to an approved Watershed Management Plan under section XII of the Order and include ongoing monitoring and adaptive management.

 Demonstrate that an alternative indicator (e.g., enterococci) in the Permittee’s MS4 discharge is below levels that are equivalent to a risk to human health less than 32 illnesses/1000 people.
+The use of an alternative indicator must incorporate the applicable indicator, geometric means, statistical threshold values, averaging period, and exceedance frequency as in section III.E of the Bacteria Provisions.

 Demonstrate, through an approved epidemiological study or quantitative microbial risk assessment (QMRA), that the risk to human health is less than 32 illnesses/1000 people.